Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Circuit objective

 \subsection{Optimal transport objective}

-We explore the possibility that the circuit objective is to transform its inputs $\rvs$ so that the circuit responses $\rvr=T(\rvs)$ follow a (spherical) target distribution $\ptarget$ \comment{---i.e., $\rvr\sim\ptarget$---} while minimizing the $L^2$-distance between responses and input signals.
+We assume that the objective of the circuit is to transform its inputs $\rvs$ so that the circuit responses $\rvr=T(\rvs)$ follow a (spherical) target distribution $\ptarget$ \comment{---i.e., $\rvr\sim\ptarget$---} while minimizing the $L^2$-distance between responses and input signals.
 Mathematically, this corresponds to an optimal transport problem \citep{villani2009optimal}

 where the minimization is over a suitable class of functions $T$, $\lambda\in\R$ is a regularizing term and, unless otherwise noted, expectations are over the input distribution $p_\rvs$.
-Note that the choice of $\lambda\in\R$ does not affect the optimal solution as $\E[\|T(\rvs)\|^2]$ is fixed provided $T(\rvs)\sim\ptarget$; however, it will affect the optimization algorithm.
+Note that the choice of $\lambda$ does not affect the optimal solution as $\E[\|T(\rvs)\|^2]$ is fixed provided $T(\rvs)\sim\ptarget$; however, it will affect the optimization algorithm.
 Assuming $p_\rvs$ is sufficiently regular, the minimum in \eqref{eq:OT} is the squared Wasserstein-2 distance between $p_\rvs$ and $\ptarget$ and the input-response transformation $T$ is the so-called optimal transport plan that maps the input distribution $p_\rvs$ to the target distribution $\ptarget$.

 Our goal is to derive an online algorithm for optimizing the objective in \eqref{eq:OT} that can be implemented in a neural circuit model.
 We accomplish this by defining a distance between the response distribution $p_\rvr$ and the target distribution $\ptarget$ that can be estimated in a neural circuit, and then solving the optimization problem by incorporating this measure as a constraint, using the method of Lagrange multipliers.